QsanJohnson/goiscsi/README.md

 	Devices               map[string]*Device
 }
 ```
-> Disk Valid: true if the data of Disk structure is valid, false otherwise
+> Disk Valid: true if the data of Disk structure is valid, false otherwise <br>
 > Disk Status: "good", "degrade" or "fail"

-The below describe several use case for Valid and Status value.
+The below describes several use cases for Valid and Status value.

 Valid | Status | Comments
 ------|--------|-------